-Du (left) learned of The Consortium while mentoring underprivileged high school students in Los Angeles as a Riordan Fellow, teaching them the importance of financial literacy and business leadership.
+Du (right) learned of The Consortium while mentoring underprivileged high school students in Los Angeles as a Riordan Fellow, teaching them the importance of financial literacy and business leadership.
 Du says he appreciates that he got to know his Consortium classmates very well before they all set foot on campus.
 As a liaison, he looks forward to “ensuring that the entire Haas community plays a key role in advancing The Consortium’s mission.”

 Berkeley-Haas also welcomed three Springworks Scholars this year, tying with Kellogg for the most Scholars at any graduate business school: Alia Al Kasmi, Christina Chang, and Sherry Chen, all MBA 13.
 They join Scholar Jesse Tejeda, MBA 12.

 San Francisco-based Springworks focuses on creating pathways for under-targeted groups to have a greater role in the innovation community.
 Springworks honors exceptional business school students as Scholars and provides them with additional support in the form of a speaker series, coaching on how to make the most of business school, and guidance on a thesis or capstone project.